Alternative Christmas Dinner

 A Christmas essential in Scandinavia, roast pork with crackling is a great option.
 It will need a good festive stuffing, ideally something other than the traditional apple, sage and onion.

 For the sides, roast pork is great with big flavours.
-Braised red cabbage, sprouts and parsnips are a must, and consider having Dauphinoise potatoes instead of the usual roasties.
+Braised Red Cabbage, Shredded Brussels Sprouts & Buttered Leeks and Maple & Thyme Roast Parsnips are a must, and consider having Dauphinoise potatoes instead of the usual roasties.
 Pigs in blankets, however, may prove to be too much pork on one plate.

-Apple sauce is, of course, the traditional condiment for roast pork but cranberry sauce is actually a terrific option too and perfect for Christmas Day.
+Apple sauce is, of course, the traditional condiment for roast pork but Cranberry Sauce with Port & Orange is actually a terrific option too and perfect for Christmas Day.
 A delicious cut of pork is the perfect Christmas turkey alternative, so keep a look out when you go to your local butchers.

 Goose

-If you need more turkey alternatives and enjoy a traditional Christmas then goose is the only way to go.
-Finding a goose can by hard, and it will likely be more expensive and feed fewer people than a turkey of the equivalent weight.
+If you need more alternatives to turkey for Christmas and enjoy a traditional Christmas then goose is the only way to go.
+Finding a goose can be hard, and it will likely be more expensive and feed fewer people than a turkey of the equivalent weight.
 It must be said they are also tricky to cook, as the meat is quite lean and dries out quickly.
 If you’ve never done it before, have a trial run as a Sunday roast one week in the run up to Christmas.

 Beef

-Beef is the most popular Christmas turkey alternative.
+Beef is the most popular alternative Christmas dinner meat.
 Make sure yours comes from a respected source and go for a special joint like fore ribs, sirloin or fillet (and, of course, wrap the latter in pastry and you have a Beef Wellington).

 Ask how guests like their beef before roasting, but a good rule of thumb is to aim for medium – the slices nearer the end will be well done and those in the middle rare, if all goes well.
 What’s essential is you rest the joint for around an hour – yes, a full hour.
 Just wrap it up in silver foil and a clean tea towel or two and it will stay hot.
 It really will make all the difference.